Detection and Response

 Consider a vendor that offers managed solutions with built-in incident response support to ensure availability.
 This will also alleviate in-house staff from cumbersome managed detection and response while ensuring the incident response team is keyed into the latest threat intelligence and research.

-Proactive protection should remain a focus for organizations, but the reality is that nothing is 100% secure.
+Proactive protection should remain a focus for organisations, but the reality is that nothing is 100% secure.
 Make sure you establish a strong incident response playbook before choosing a vendor to ensure your security needs are being met.
 For more information on cyber risk management, check out the following resources:

 - Cyber Security Managed Services 101